ZachIsAGardner/Shmetsy/README.md

 ### Reviews

-* Users can leave reviews on listings which are comprised of a body and rating.
+Users can leave reviews on listings which are comprised of a body and a rating.

 ![review-form](https://github.com/ZachIsAGardner/Shmetsy/blob/master/docs/readme/Screen%20Shot%202017-11-03%20at%209.09.33%20AM.png)